So what are the affects of Diatomaceous Earth and bees?

 "When Diatomaceous Earth is applied to crops or orchards, the honey bee tends to protect themselves by simply avoiding those blossoms already treated with DE.
 However, if DE does get on a bee's body, it is covered with slick hairs that are able to help prevent dehydration of body fluids.

 Then the bee simply vibrates its wings to remove the dust and protect itself.
-However, should a bee get enough DE on it to cause death, he's the only insect that dies.
-Even if he makes it back to the hive, he does not contaminate the colony, as DE is not a chemical toxin."
+However, should a bee get enough DE on it to cause death, it's the only insect that dies.

 That was very uplifting to read considering I threw a thick blanket of DE over my entire garden.
 So how do we make it possible for the harmony of Diatomaceous Earth and bees?
 First of all avoid making the mistake I did by blindly throwing it everywhere.